wallflowers

 musing on art again

-One of my favorite examples of Singaporean art was from a tumblr (pls-revert.tumblr.com) that posted from 2010 to 2013.
+One of my favorite examples of Singaporean art was from a pseudonymous tumblr (pls-revert.tumblr.com) that posted from 2010 to 2013.
 The author collected examples of singaporean bureaucratic english (she called it civilservant-speak) out of frustration.
-Initially it was just a catalogue of quotes and screenshots, but one day she posted a 1000+ word post titled $trategic KPI + %Synergy% = Love (2011) that I still think 15 years laterā a surreal, funny, tragic civil servant love story.
+Initially it was just a catalogue of quotes and screenshots, but one day she posted a 1000+ word post titled $trategic KPI + %Synergy% = Love (2011) that I still think about 15 years laterā a surreal, funny, tragic civil servant love story.
 It felt earnest to me, and to me it captured something genuine about the tension of living in a āsterileā place like Singapore.
 Iām always visualizing us as flowers growing out of cracks in the concrete.

 ā±